IceWhaleTech/ZimaDocs/zimaboard/02-get-started/07-oculus-meet-zimaboard.md

     }}
 /></p>

-3. Now you can see the Data file under casa's folder.
+3. Now you can see the Data folder under CasaOS's folder.
 Once inside you can select your favourite movie and watch it.

 <p><img
   src={require('./images/oculus-see-casa-data.png').default}